ChrisBellew/pg-ferret/README.md

 ⚡️ Low overhead auto-instrumentation with eBPF.
 Rust in the kernel and userspace [Obligatory _blazingly fast_].

-🗃️ Built in trace storage with Grafana Tempo and trace visualisation with Grafana <!--  - Or bring your own OpenTelemetry backend (Grafana Tempo, Jaeger, Zipkin, Honeycomb, Datadog, etc.)-->
+🗃️ Built in trace storage with Grafana Tempo and trace visualisation with Grafana.
+Or bring your own OpenTelemetry backend (Grafana Tempo, Jaeger, Zipkin, Honeycomb, Datadog, etc).

 📦 Special debug build of Postgres included.
 Small (currently unmeasured) performance overhead